umbraco/UmbracoDocs/new-backoffice/extending/development-flow/vite-package-setup.md

 ### Umbraco Package declaration

-Declare your package to Umbraco, via a file called `umbraco-package.json.` This should be added at the root of your package.
+Declare your package to Umbraco via a file called `umbraco-package.json.` This should be added at the root of your package.

 This example declares a Dashboard as part of your Package, using the Vite example element.